 - We recommend to store the power wheelchair at a temperature of 15 °C, avoid hot and cold extremes when storing to ensure a long service life of the product and batteries. - The components are tested and approved for greater temperature ranges as detailed below: - Allowable temperature range to store the power wheelchair is -40° up to 65 °C. - Allowable temperature range to store batteries is -25° up to 65°C. - Even not being used, batteries discharge themselves.
 Best practice is to disconnect the battery supply from the power module if storing the power wheelchair longer than two weeks.
-Depending on the power wheelchair model, you can either remove the battery packs or disconnect the batteries from the power module, refer to 8.4.2 Making Batteries Accessible, page 56.
-If in doubt which cable to disconnect, contact your provider. - Batteries should always be fully charged before storing. - If storing the power wheelchair longer than four weeks, check the batteries once a month and recharge as needed (before gauge reads half full) to avoid damage.
+Depending on the power wheelchair model, you can either remove the battery packs or disconnect the batteries from the power module.
+Refer to the corresponding chapter about disconnecting the batteries in the service manual, which is

-- Store in a dry, well-ventilated environment protected from outer influences. - Slightly overinflate pneumatic tyres. - Position the power wheelchair on flooring that is not discoloured by contact with tyre rubber.
+- available through Invacare.
+If in doubt which cable to disconnect, contact your provider. - Batteries should always be fully charged before storing. - If storing the power wheelchair longer than four weeks, check the batteries once a month and recharge as needed (before gauge reads half full) to avoid damage. - Store in a dry, well-ventilated environment protected from outer influences. - Slightly overinflate pneumatic tyres. - Position the power wheelchair on flooring that is not discoloured by contact with tyre rubber.